 - At least one hour before preparing dough (or the night before), place butter in freezer.

-- In a large bowl, whisk together flour, baking powder, baking soda, and tea leaves and mix well.
+- In a large bowl, whisk together flour, sugar, baking powder, baking soda, and tea leaves and mix well.

 - Grate in frozen butter and combine with dry ingredients.